henrygranados/PHP_RegistrationPage_CaptchaValidation/README.md

 # PHP_RegistrationPage_CaptchaValidation
-This is a PHP Registration form that has a customized Captcha validator built in javascript.
-After submiting user's information, all the information gets display on a table(Boostrap table) in a new window.
+This is a PHP Registration form that has a customized Captcha validator built in Javascript.
+After submiting user's information, all the information gets display on a table (Boostrap table) in a new window.